ismir2021/ismir2021.github.io/cfmu.md

 This year, music from any genre and in any formats is invited for submission.
 However, to make it a good fit for an online format and make it more interesting, we propose three themes that participants are encouraged to explore:

 * **Networked Ensemble**.
-Contributors form teams to record ensemble performances to submit.
+Participants form teams to record ensemble performances to submit.
 Performers in different locations can pre-record each track and assemble it with others’ tracks by post editing, to perform as if the performances were played at the same time.
 * **Live Performance**.
-Participants can also select to do a live performance using specialized audio streaming software (like Jacktrip, Soundjack, or Jamulus) providing the audio to a multiple screen chat application like Jitsi or Zoom.
+Participants can also select to do a live performance using specialized audio streaming software (like Jacktrip, Soundjack, or Jamulus) providing the audio to a multiple screen chat application like Zoom.
 Arrangements with the music program chairs should be done in advance for this to happen.
 * **Creative Visuals for Music**.
 Participants are encouraged to apply creative visual effects to accompany music.
 This includes but is not limited to AI-powered visual effects (e.g., facial distortion, video filtering) synced with music contents, animations or fictions, body performances, etc.

 ## Concert